oh-jinwoo94/gkm-align/README.md

 </pre>
  * Adding '-G' option outputs matrix G (binary) to an output directory specified by -o, for each line in the input file with '.to_align' suffix.
 Output matrix G file is named automatically based on the genomic ranges from which the matrix was computed.

-The output binary file can be converted into a tab-separated file by running:
+You can convert the output binary file into a tab-separated file by running:
 <pre>
 ../../bin/binary_matrix_2_tsv output_files/mm10-chr19-10194014-10214169-hg38-chr11-61782802-61802911-diff_strand.matrixG output_files/mm10-chr19-10194014-10214169-hg38-chr11-61782802-61802911-diff_strand.tsv
 </pre>